chrisarcand/chrisarcand.github.io/_posts/2015-02-28-perl-compatible-regular-expressions-in-vim.md

 Having seen and used regular expressions a lot, I got frustrated for a bit until I quickly found the [commonly known, derp] reason:

 **Vim uses its own implementation of regular expressions.
-Namely, the syntax is _not_ the same as PCRE (Perl Complaint Regular Expressions), the style of regular expressions most commonly found across the industry since Perl in languages such as PHP, Ruby, Java, Javascript, and Python.**
+Namely, the syntax is _not_ the same as PCRE (Perl Compatible Regular Expressions), the style of regular expressions most commonly found across the industry since Perl in languages such as PHP, Ruby, Java, Javascript, and Python.**